Maror: Hazzeret

 Hazzeret is undoubtedly domestic lettuce.
 The word is cognate to other Near-Eastern terms for lettuce: the Talmud identifies hazzeret as hassa, similar to the Akkadian hassu and the Arabic hash.

 Modern varieties of lettuce are only slightly bitter or not at all, such as iceberg lettuce and romaine lettuce.
 However, in the past domestic lettuce was bitter, and heirloom varieties of lettuce that are bitter are still available to gardeners.
 Romaine lettuce is the most commonly used variety, perhaps because it still preserves a slight bitter taste.
 In addition, the Talmud remarks that Romaine lettuce is not initially bitter, but becomes so later on, which is symbolic of the experience of the Jews in Egypt.
-The "later" bitterness of lettuce refers to fact that lettuce plants become bitter after they "bolt" (flower), a process which occurs naturally when days lengthen or temperatures rise.
+The "later" bitterness of lettuce refers to the fact that lettuce plants become bitter after they "bolt" (flower), a process which occurs naturally when days lengthen or temperatures rise.

 Wild or prickly lettuce (Lactuca serriola) is listed in Tosefta Pisha as suitable for maror under the name חזרת הגל or חזרת גלין.
 However, its absence from the approved list in the Mishnah and Talmud indicate that it is not halakhically suitable.